Sylvera’s Biochar Framework: Ensuring Quality and Trust in Carbon Projects

 When developers engage in good faith, they receive their rating results with the opportunity to provide feedback.
 Even after publication, we stay engaged, addressing any concerns or new data within 30 days.

-When we launched Sylvera's Biochar Ratings Framework last year, we set out to bring rigour and trust to the leading CDR solutions on the market.
+When we launched Sylvera's Biochar Ratings Framework previously, we set out to bring rigour and trust to the leading CDR solutions on the market.
 As the market matures, so must the standards we apply to it.

 Here's what's changed.

-The updated Biochar Ratings are already live on the Sylvera platform.
+Our Biochar Ratings are live on the Sylvera platform.

 Already a platform user?
 Log in now to explore project Ratings.